CocoaCompiler/systolic_array/README.md

 ## Acknowledgement

-This project was a course assignment and is shared with permission from the course instructor.
+This project was a course assignment and is shared with permission from the instructor.